Open-QKD-Network/cqptoolkit/README.md

 CQP Tool kit {#mainpage}
 ============

-This file is written in [markdown](https://en.wikipedia.org/wiki/Markdown), it can be viewed with the Markdown Viewer chrome extension.
-The generated documentation can be found [on gitlab](https://qcomms.gitlab.io/cqptoolkit/).
+[//]: # "This file is written in markdown and rendered with [Doxygen][], the rendered documentation can be found on the gitlab project cqptoolkit."

-Binary packages can be installed on Ubuntu 18.04+ from [here](https://gitlab.com/QComms/cqptoolkit/-/jobs/artifacts/master/download?job=package%3Adeb).

 The system provides various components for integrating [QKD](https://en.wikipedia.org/wiki/Quantum_key_distribution) into a security system.

-- Fully documented code using Doxygen
-- Written in modern ISO standardised C++11
-- The communication uses [GRPC][] which has built in support for [TLS][].
-- Generic statistic collection and reporting using the cqp::remote::IReporting interface
+It's written in C++11 but uses [GRPC][] interfaces so can be integrated with lots of different languages.

 Planed and completed features

 - [ ] Device Drivers
     + [x] Compatibility drivers for IDQ Clavis 2
         - [ ] Device feedback
-    + [ ] Compatibility drivers for IDQ Clavis 3
+    + [x] Compatibility drivers for IDQ Clavis 3
-    + [ ] University of Bristol handheld freespace device
+    + [x] University of Bristol handheld freespace device
     + [ ] University of Bristol on chip device
 - [ ] Post processing
     + [x] Alignment for asyncronous systems